astronomer/airflow-guides/guides/connections.md

 You can leave the other fields empty.
 Test the connection by clicking on the `Test` button.

 The screenshot below shows the confirmation that the connection to Snowflake was successful.
-The example queries a schema in the Snowflake example database.

 ![Successful Connection to Snowflake](https://assets2.astronomer.io/main/guides/connections/SuccessfulSnowflakeConn.png)

-Next the connection to Slack is set up.
-To post a message to a slack channel you will need to create a Slack app for your server and configure Incoming Webhooks.
+Next we set up a connection to Slack.
+To post a message to a Slack channel, you will need to create a Slack app for your server and configure incoming webhooks.
 A step-by-step explanation of this process can be found in the [Slack Documentation](https://api.slack.com/messaging/webhooks).

-To connect to Slack from the Airflow UI you only have to provide a few parameters:
+To connect to Slack from Airflow, you only have to provide a few parameters:

 - Connection Id: `slack_conn` (or another string that has not been used for a different connection already)
 - Connection Type: `Slack Webhook`